 - Many houses have 2 or 3 levels, which may include basements or attics (may not be usable)

-- Townhouses are fully furnished and carpeted.
-Kitchens are equipped with dishwashers and full size washers and dryers.
+- Townhouses are fully furnished, carpeted, and are equipped with dishwashers and full size washers and dryers.

 - Many of the townhouses contain outdoor patios or porches.